Haifa3D/hand-electronic-design/README.md

 * order all the components from the list above.

-* Cut the drv8833 according to [Pololu's instructions](https://www.pololu.com/product/2130) and check the Isense pins are NOT grounded:
+* Cut the drv8833 according to [Pololu's instructions](https://www.pololu.com/product/2130) and check that both of the Isense pins are NOT grounded:
 <img src="images/drv8833.PNG" alt="diagram" width="277"/>
 [image was taken from Pololu website]